makerdao/market-maker-keeper/README.md

 is built on top of `setzer` so in order for it to work correctly, `setzer` and its dependencies must be installed and available to the keepers.
 Please see: <https://github.com/makerdao/setzer>.

-Without `setzer` installed, the `--price-feed dai_eth` will lack reliability when the main price feed (which is currently a GDAX ETH/USD WebSocket) will become unavailable.
+Without `setzer` installed, the `--price-feed eth_dai` will lack reliability when the main price feed (which is currently the GDAX ETH/USD WebSocket feed) will become unavailable.
+It will not impact the reliability of `--price-feed btc_dai` which currently depends only on the GDAX BTC/USD WebSocket feed.

 ## Bands configuration